 I managed the operations and continued to recuruit from my home in the US and I finally made my first trip to Puerto Rico in December of 2017 so that I could see first hand what I was involved in.
 I knew from the first day of being on island that I was going to be returning for an indefinite stay.

 I moved to Quebradillas, Puerto Rico with my cat, Gypsy The Hippy Cat, in February of 2018.
-I am very proud to say that in my first 40 days on island I handed out more than 32,000 items to individuals in need and in the 7 months that our clinic was open our team served more than 2,000 patients and distributed more than 250,000 lbs of donated supplies.
+My first order of business upon arriving was organizing our supplies into a Donation Distribution Center that, in the first 40 days, distributed more than 32,000 items to individuals in need.
+In the 7 months that our clinic was open our team served more than 2,000 patients and distributed more than 250,000 lbs of donated supplies.
 During my time on the island my eyes were opened to the hardships that many people were facing and not just because of Hurricane Maria.
 I worked hard everyday, met many incredible people, made invaluable connections, and formed wonderful friendships.
 I lived without power and without water until the end of May when I moved back to Nashville, TN.
 I was in Puerto Rico on my own dime, living off of my savings, so it was either become homeless in Puerto Rico or move back to the states and work once again from afar.

 Since I have been back in the states I have worked to develop a sustainable voluntourism program that continues to send volunteers to the island to addresses the most immediate needs of the people.
 OHFC coordinated 102 in 2018 and my goal for 2019 is 120+

 Thank you very much for reading my story.
 I have answered a calling for myself and I still do not know where it will take me but I do know that I have found a unique skill within myself that, if utilized, has the ability to help many people in need.